Health and wellbeing

 - Check on neighbours and people in your community and provide support where you can.

-- Compassionate Ballarat webinar series: Compassionate Ballarat has partnered with Federation University Australia to deliver a new series of weekly webinars to help guide us through the COVID-19 outbreak.
-Every Wednesday between 11:30am and 12:00pm, the webinars will feature leading experts discussing a range of supportive and inspiring topics.
-Join the webinars by clicking here.
+- Compassionate Ballarat webinar series: Over the first phase of COVID-19, Compassionate Ballarat partnered with Federation University to deliver a series of webinars featuring leading experts who discussed a range of supportive and inspiring topics.
+To stream these recordings visit Compassionate Ballarat.

 - Beyond Blue – staying connected